RealityRipple/EmoteWall/CONFIG.md

          - [ ] If `true`, `'Conga'` lines will only show up on the top or bottom three rows to avoid the middle of the screen globally.
          - [ ] If `false`, the setting will default to any more specific avoidMiddle `'Conga'` settings.

+  * `statuses`
+    *Toggle the display of connection and error notifications.*
+     - [ ] If `true`, notifications about server connections will be shown in the top left corner.
+     - [ ] If `"init"`, notifications will only be shown until all connections are successful.
+     - [ ] If `false`, no notifications will be shown.

 * `emote`
   *Settings related to individual emote display.*